Generic Name: sulfur hexafluoride

 Lumason provides useful echocardiographic signal intensity for two minutes after the injection.
 Lumason microspheres are destroyed and contrast enhancement decreases as the mechanical index increases (values of 0.8 or less are recommended).

 For ultrasonography of the liver, Lumason provides dynamic patterns of differential signal intensity enhancement between focal liver lesions and liver parenchyma during the arterial, portal venous, and late phase of signal intensity enhancement of the microvasculature.

-The pharmacokinetic of the SF6 gas component of Lumason was evaluated in 12 healthy adult subjects (7 men and 5 women).
+The pharmacokinetic of the SF6 gas component of Lumason was evaluated in 12 healthy adult subjects.
 After intravenous bolus injections of 0.03 mL/kg and 0.3 mL/kg of Lumason, corresponding to approximately 1 and 10 times the recommended doses, concentrations of SF6 in blood peaked within 1 to 2 minutes for both doses.
 The terminal half-life of SF6 in blood was approximately 10 minutes for the 0.3 mL/kg dose.
-(At the 0.03 mL/kg dose, terminal half-life could not be estimated.)
 The area-under-the-curve of SF6 was dose-proportional over the dose range studied.